Eta and eta prime mesons

 The eta and eta prime meson are isosinglet mesons made of a mixture of up, down and strange quarks and their antiquarks.
 The charmed eta meson and bottom eta meson are similar forms of quarkonium; they have the same spin and parity as the (light) defined, but are made of charm quarks and bottom quarks respectively.
 The top quark is too heavy to form a similar meson, due to its very fast decay.

 General

-The eta was discovered in pion–nucleon collisions at the Bevatron in 1961 by Aihud Pevsner et al. at a time when the proposal of the Eightfold Way was leading to predictions and discoveries of new particles from symmetry considerations.
+The eta was discovered in pion–nucleon collisions at the Bevatron in 1961 by Aihud Pevsner et al. at a time when the proposal of the eightfold way was leading to predictions and discoveries of new particles from symmetry considerations.

 The difference between the mass of the and that of the is larger than the quark model can naturally explain.
-This "– puzzle" can be resolved by the 't Hooft instanton mechanism, whose 1/N realization is also known as the Witten–Veneziano mechanism.
+This "– puzzle" can be resolved by the 't Hooft instanton mechanism (proposed by Gerard 't Hooft in 1976), whose 1/N realization is also known as the Witten–Veneziano mechanism.
+The mechanism is named after Edward Witten and Gabriele Veneziano who published independently in 1979.
 Specifically, in QCD, the higher mass of the is very significant, since it is associated with the axial U_{A}(1) classical symmetry, which is explicitly broken through the chiral anomaly upon quantization; thus, although the "protected" mass is small, the is not.